KKSEAM/spbtrainer/README.md

 # Known Issues
 - Signs don't leave inventory on `bus` build
-- Builds such as `colors` don't have set hotbars
+- Some builds don't have set hot bars yet(please dm me builds with set hotbars!)
-- Hard build `torch` is missing

 # Coming soon
 - `/spb game` - Mimics a game of SPB, 2 simple, 2, easy, medium, hard, insane
-- Set hotbars for builds
+- More set hotbars for builds that have them

 # Testers and Thanks
 - Thank you [dix0o](https://discordapp.com/users/775037062247350272) on Discord | `SAL4F` on Hypixel for providing many of the builds!